Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Proof of Main Results

 \begin{proof} Let $G'(V')$ be the subgraph of $G(V,E)$ induced by a subset of vertices $V'\subset V$ and $G'(V',E')$ the subgraph induced by $V'\subset V$ and $E'\subset E$.
-For brevity of notations, we let $V(E)$ denote the subset of $V$ such that each vertex in $V(E)$ is incident to at least one edge in $E$.
+For brevity of notations, we Let $V(E)$ denote the set of all vertices incident to edges in $E$.
 We provide Algorithm \ref{alg: Graph decomposition into matchings} based on maximum matching.

 The function $\texttt{edge\_set\_to\_clustering}(E)$ turns an edge set $E$ into a clustering design.
 If $(u,v)\in E$, then $u$ and $v$ are in the same cluster.
 If $u$ is not covered by $E$, the $u$ itself is a cluster.
 The idea of this algorithm is to decompose the graph $G(V,E)$ into clustering set $\mathbb{C}=\{\BFC_1,\BFC_2,...\}$, such that each edge is covered by exactly one cluster $C^k_j$ from a specific clustering $\BFC_k$.